 To ensure a smooth deployment to production, both technical and business teams should collaborate and communicate at all stages.
 This secures buy-in from management whenever teams (specifically business teams) are pulled away from their regular duties into testing sessions.
 Pre- and post-deployment planning and software deployment tools can help technical teams mitigate issues and outline the actions that need to be taken to solve them.
 Running the legacy and new web application in parallel in production (if possible) helps to work out any issues between them.

-To learn more about starting a software development project, download our eBook, Beginners Guide to the Discovery Process.
+To learn more about starting a software development project, download our free eBook, Successfully Take on a Legacy Replacement.